meteor/meteor/packages/babel/README.md

 ## Checklist for Feature Approval

 * Write some tests in `babel-tests/transpile-tests.es6` that explore how Babel transpiles the feature in question.
-You can check in these tests even before enabling them in the plugin (you just can't use them in writing the tests).
+You can check in these tests even before enabling the features they test (you just can't use them in writing the tests).

 * Is this feature fully transpilable?
 Think of cases that would seem hard or impossible to transpile.
 Verify that Babel's approach either